leonardopinto/clean-architecture-example/README.md

 This is a sample solution for ASP.NET Core 6  following the principles of Clean Architecture.
-See getting started for full details.
+See Getting Started for full details.

 ## Technologies